Scattering using real-time path integrals: Introduction

 \section{Introduction}

 The purpose of this paper is to explore the possibility of using real-time path integral methods \cite{Feynman_1}\cite{Feynman_2} to calculate scattering observables.
 The proposed computational method is based on a recent formulation of the path integral \cite{Muldowney}\cite{Katya_1}\cite{Katya_2} that replaces the integral over paths by the expectation value of the potential functional, $F[\gamma] := e^{-i \int V(\gamma(t)) dt}$, with respect to a complex probability distribution on a space of paths.
-The space of paths is cylinder sets of continuous paths with fixed starting and end points.
-An advantage of the method is that it can be used to compute real-time path integrals for arbitrary short-range potentials.
+The space of paths is cylinder sets of paths with fixed starting and end points.
+The method is not limited to quadratic potentials; it can be used to compute real-time path integrals for arbitrary short-range potentials.

 The motivation for this work is that path integrals provide one of the most reliable methods to study strongly interacting quantum systems.
 In cases of physical interest the path integral is analytically continued to imaginary time, so the integrals can be approximated using Monte-Carlo methods \cite{Ulam}\cite{Metropolis}.
 The most important experimental observables are scattering observables.
 While clever methods have been developed to extract scattering observables from Euclidean path integrals \cite{Luscher}\cite{Luscher2}\cite{Lee}\cite{Luu}\cite{Gordon}, imaginary time is not the most natural setting for computing scattering observables.

+In the future it is anticipated that path integral computations will be performed by quantum computers.
+These computations require real-time evolution.
+While the technology for quantum computation is not mature, an investigation of real-time methods for the computation of path integrals is warranted.
+These investigations can be used to study the efficiency of real-time computational methods in anticipation of future developments in quantum computing.
 While most applications of real-time path integrals to scattering are limited to generating perturbative expansions \cite{Faddeev}, there are related works on the formulation of scattering theory based on real-time path integrals \cite{Rosenfelder1} \cite{Rosenfelder2} \cite{Campbell}.

+This paper investigates the application of the formulation of the path integral in \cite{Muldowney}\cite{Katya_1}\cite{Katya_2} to directly calculate scattering observables in real time.
+While this test is limited to potential scattering in one dimension, the computation uses strongly convergent time-dependent methods that are applicable to general scattering reactions in quantum mechanics and quantum field theory.
+While the calculations presented in this paper are not applicable to these complex reactions, the long term goal of quantum information science is be able to treat realistic reactions, so it make sense to investigate methods that are not limited to the one-dimensional case.